AndyAnderson8/Advent-of-Code/README.md

 ## Installation and Setup
 To run a specific solution, navigate to the year and day folder and execute the Python script.

-For example, to run the solution for Day 2 of year 2023:
+For example, to run the solution for day 2 of year 2023:
 ```bash
 cd 2023/2
 python 2.py